Are Plastic Lobbyists Winning the Fight Against Plastic Bag Bans?

 How Your Business Can Help

 Your business can help out by selecting custom reusable promotional products.
 Customizing bags for shopping that you can reuse are a great way to help your customers reduce plastic while also increasing the awareness and recognition of your brand.
-We have been in the business of helping people create custom promotional products for almost 30 years, so we know a thing or two about sustainability and going green.
+We have been in the business of helping people create custom promotional products for over 10 years, so we know a thing or two about sustainability and going green.

 We think businesses and consumers are winning each time they choose to #GoReusableNow.
 Create your own custom reusable bags for marketing.
 Stay in the know each time a bag ban is passed, find out when we offer Eco Specials, and more when you sign up for our newsletter.Tagged